Gauri Kumari: Biography

 Kumari was born in Munger district, Bihar, one of the most backward districts in India.
-Her father worked as a safai karamchari (sweeper).
+Her father worked as a sweeper.
 One of the five children in the family, she contracted polio at the age of four, which affects her ability to walk.
 After her parents died when she was young, she took on the responsibility of caring for her younger siblings.
 She has spoken about facing multiple layers of discrimination due to her caste, gender, and disability.

 She completed her education with help of a government scholarship and obtained double graduate degree in law from Bhagalpur University.
-She also contested in the local district election and held the position of Member of Ward Council in Munger for five year.
+She also contested in the local district election and held the position of Member of Ward (council) in Munger for five year.

 As of 2019, Kumari had been practicing as an advocate in the Munger civil court for 19 years where she has also served as a Special Public Prosecutor.
 She was the first Dalit woman to become a member of the Juvenile Justice Board, and the first female vice-president of the Munger Bar Council.